01 of 07

 - Fruits and vegetables are lifted off the ground, where they would get splashed with soil, exposed to more diseases and risk rotting.

-- It’s harder for 4-footed pests to reach the fruits, although not impossible.
+- It’s harder for four-footed pests to reach the fruits, although not impossible.
 They will have to climb and support themselves while munching.

 - Trellised plants are exposed to more sunlight, which will help fruits ripen faster and allow for more photosynthesis.